• Skip to main content

 This recipe is just perfect for me and if you make this you will know exactly what I mean.

 Well, let me tell you, it is one of the most delicious comfort food that exists.
-A traditional Hungarian Goulash is a stew or a soup that is usually loaded with tender beef and onions, other spices and of course the unmissable and the famous paprika.
+A traditional Hungarian Goulash is a stew or a soup that is usually loaded with tender beef and onions, other spices, and of course the unmissable and famous paprika.

 It is a versatile dish as many versions have other vegetables added such as potatoes ( I did too instead of dumplings), carrots, celery, peppers, and tomatoes.

-My version is the one that I really like, I have trialled it for quite a few years and this is the perfect recipe for me, including the meat choice.
+My version is the one that I really like, I have trialed it for quite a few years and this is the perfect recipe for me, including the meat choice.

 Now, that Christmas is only a few days away, a dish like this would be so perfect and satisfying, the exact comfort and truly comforting food that we need to feel perfect over the festive period.

-Let's get this tongue goulashed, here's the recipe.
+Let's get this beef goulash, here's the recipe.

 Here are some other comforting recipes you may like: